 Table 1-1 shows a list of applications used in ASIC design flow and their relationship to ALF.
 The boundary between supported and not supported applications can be defined by the physical information provided by ALF.
-Information needed for area and performance estimation and optimization, notably by synthesis tools, is provided by ALF.
-On the other hand, layout information is only considered for front end application, such as RTL floorplanner.
+Information needed for area and performance estimation and optimization, notably by synthesis and design planning tools, is provided by ALF.
+On the other hand, layout information is considered to be available in complementary libraries such as LEF.
+Please note that ALF covers library data, whereas design data must be provided in other formats.